-It's an extended network of proteins, organs, and cells that work synergistically to keep us protected, healthy, and thriving.
+It's an extended network of proteins, organs, and cells that work synergistically to keep you protected, healthy, and thriving.

-When our immune system is strong, microscopic battles are fought and won below our conscious awareness as we enjoy all of the opportunities that good health affords us.
+When your immune system is strong, microscopic battles are fought and won below your conscious awareness as you enjoy all of the opportunities that good health affords you.

-However, when our immune system is compromised, we get sick...and it sucks.
+However, when your immune system is compromised, you get sick...and it sucks.

-And since good health and vitality are essential for an active, vibrant life, it's important to do what we can to support a strong immune system.
+And since good health and vitality are essential for an active, vibrant life, it's important to do what you can to support a strong immune system.

-This article will provide an overview of the human immune system, how it works, and what we can do to ensure ours is strong so we stay healthy.
+This article will provide an overview of the human immune system, how it works, and what you can do to ensure yours is strong so you stay healthy.

 The immune system is not like a plumber or handyman that you occasionally call when you notice something has gone wrong or when a nasty bug is “going around."

-It’s working 24/7/365 actively fighting a number of different threats at any given time.
-That’s because we are literally swimming in a sea of billions of pathogens, and they are swimming in us!
+It’s working 24/7/365, actively fighting a number of different threats at any given time.
+That’s because humans are literally swimming in a sea of billions of pathogens, and they are swimming in us!